code4mk/code4mk.github.io/javascript-developer/coffescript/index.md

 ---
-description: coffeescript is Fun
+description: coffeeScript is Fun with code4mk
 keywords: coffeescript, js
-title: coffeescript is Fun
+title: coffeeScript is Fun with code4mk
 toc_max: 4
 ---